“You want to have kids avoid gummy bears, jelly beans and fruit roll ups,” says chairman of URMC’s division of pediatric dentistry

 Many parents believe their role in their child’s oral care begins when beginnings of the first tooth start appearing.
 However, there is work to be done before.
 A few simple routines after the first feeding and before they go to sleep can help wash out food, sugar and any bacteria that begins when they eat solid foods.

 “You want to start practicing good oral care before the first tooth arrives.
 Use a wet washcloth and clean around the gums two to three times a day so your baby can get used to brushing,” said McLaren, who is also a board-certified pediatric dentist.
 “Once the first tooth starts to erupt, usually six months in, is when you want to start introducing toothpaste.”
+You can go to a professional orthodontic services to get your teeth checked.

 2. Fluoride use